John-Li-happy/ForSudoku/README.md

 # ForSudoku
-For Sudoku is an open source sandbox game
+ForSudoku is an open source sandbox game based on logical placement of numbers.

 ## Discription
 A game designed for killing time when user feels boring.
 In the old days, it could always been found on newspaper entertainment section.
+This game was inspired while the developer owned sleeping issues, this game helped the developer went into sleep very soon.

  - For beginners, there are three rules of sudoku
  + Any row contains one of each number from 1 to 9;